thomas-rife/Tron/README.md

-# project-tron
+# Project-Tron
-project-tron created by GitHub Classroom

-User Manual:
-In order to run the game you should be able to just run the menu.py file.
-Menu.py brings up the start screen.
-From the start screen the user has several choices.
-They can press start, which uses the normal speed, and the game will start.
-Or they could select slow or fast (difficulty speeds), which starts the game with different speeds.
-A countdown timer from 3 starts before the game begins to allow the players to get ready.
-Then rounds will be played until one user reaches three, the winner will be displayed and then the menu screen will come back up.
-To exit the program simply click the close (x) on the top of the screen, which will cleanly exit the program.
-This is a two player game.
-Player one uses the arrows to control one snake, while player two uses wsad to control the other snake.
-Sometimes when trying to run the program I get a error: "WASAPI can't initialize audio client".
-This is due to the sound settings I have on my computer, so if I go into settings on my computer and change the speakers it will then work.
+**Project-Tron** is a two-player game created with Python3 and PyGame.
+Players control snakes on the screen and compete to reach three wins first.
+The game features adjustable speeds for varying levels of difficulty and an intuitive menu system.

+---

+## Getting Started

+To play the game, follow these steps:

+1. **Run the Game**:
+   - Open a terminal or file explorer and navigate to the project folder.
+   - Run the `menu.py` file using Python (`python menu.py`).

+2. **Menu Options**:
+   - The **Start** button begins the game at normal speed.
+   - **Slow** and **Fast** buttons adjust the game's difficulty (snake speed).
+   - A 3-second countdown allows players to prepare before the game begins.

+3. **Gameplay**:
+   - This is a two-player game:
+     - **Player 1**: Controls their snake using the arrow keys.
+     - **Player 2**: Controls their snake using `W`, `A`, `S`, and `D` keys.
+   - Rounds continue until one player wins three games.
+   - After each match, the winner is displayed, and the menu screen reappears.

+4. **Exiting the Game**:
+   - To close the program, click the close (X) button on the top of the game window.

+---

+## Troubleshooting

+If you encounter the error:
+`WASAPI can't initialize audio client`

+- This issue is related to your computer's sound settings.
+- Solution:
+  - Open your computer's settings.
+  - Change the active speakers or audio device to resolve the issue.

+---

+## Features

+- **Menu Screen**: Start the game or adjust the difficulty level.
+- **Countdown Timer**: A 3-second countdown prepares players before each round.
+- **Game Modes**: Choose between normal, slow, or fast speeds.
+- **Win Tracking**: The game tracks wins and displays the winner.
+- **Clean Exit**: The program exits smoothly when closed.

+---

+Enjoy playing Project-Tron and challenge your friends for ultimate bragging rights!